OWASP/www-policy/operational/mailing-list.md

 ## Posting

 Generally you must be a member of a list to post to an OWASP Mailing List.
-All use of and behavior on Mailing Lists, and in particular posting, shall conform to the OWASP Foundation (Code of Conduct)[/www-policy/operational/code-of-conduct].
+All use of and behavior on Mailing Lists, and in particular posting, shall conform to the OWASP Foundation [Code of Conduct](/www-policy/operational/code-of-conduct).
 Posts and other behaviors related to Mailing Lists that violate the Code of Conduct should be reported to the Group Owner(s) and Group Manager(s) for moderation up to and including removal of the post and if any resulting threads, along with banning of the individual who made the post on all OWASP Mailing Lists.

 ## Moderation